 The Company determines the classification of financial assets at initial recognition.
 The classification of debt instruments is driven by the Company's business model for managing the financial assets and their contractual cash flow characteristics.
-Equity instruments that are held for trading are classified as FVTPL.
-For other equity instruments, on the day of acquisition the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them as at FVTOCI.
+Equity instruments that are held for trading are classified as fair value through profit and loss ("FVTPL").
+For other equity instruments, on the day of acquisition the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate them as fair value through other comprehensive income (loss) ("FVTOCI") .
 Financial liabilities are measured at amortized cost, unless they are required to be measured at FVTPL (such as instruments held for trading or derivatives) or if the Company has opted to measure them at FVTPL.